breakin/snestistics/README.md

 Tries to create a well-formed .ASM-file that can be compiled as a patch over the ROM-file using WLA DX.
 Code locations and jump targets are extracted using an emulator.

 I've chosen to create a simple binary file format that any emulator can create.
 Currently I have a version of snes9x that supports this.
-The branch at https://github.com/breakin/snes9x-debugtrace will soon have it incorporated, but until then a sample file for zelda3-nstc can be found in the examples directory.
+See https://github.com/breakin/snes9x-debugtrace.

 Notice:
 * I will not distribute any ROM-files.